-If you are an international student our Office of International Students should have send you all the relevant information concerning your student visa and the I-20 form.
+If you are an international student our Office of International Students and Scholar Services should have sent you all the relevant information concerning your student visa and the I-20 form.
 You may have received a form to certify that you can cover the cost of your education.
 This financial certificate mentions tuition and living expenses.
 This does not mean that CCNY charges living expenses.
 The form simply gives an estimate of the expenses of living in the US.
-We advise that all international students carefully read the information provided on the web site of the Office of International Student & Scholar Services.
+We advise that all international students carefully read the information provided on the web site of the Office of International Student and Scholar Services.

 Where can I get more information?

 Most information can be found on our web site:. http://www.ccny.cuny.edu/bme

 Questions related to deadlines, forms and procedures your best bet is to direct yourself to one of the following offices:

 - Admissions: Admissions office, Wille Administration Building, A-101, (212) 650-6977

 - Registration: Registrar's office, Wille Administration Building, A-102, (212) 650-7850.
 However, a new student should register at Dean Walser's office.

 - Graduation issues: GSoE Office of Graduate Affairs, Steinman Hall Room ST-209, (212) 650-8030

 - Visa issues: International Students and Scholars Services, North Academic Center, 1/107, (212) 650-8106

 - Financial Aid: Financial Aid Office Wille Administration Building Rm.
 104, (212) 650-5819